-Drink driving in Scotland is treated, as you may expect, as a serious offence and an offence where the court will consider whether a custodial sentence is necessary.
+Drink driving cases in Scotland are treated, as you may expect, as a serious offence and an offence where the court will consider whether a custodial sentence is necessary.
 Repeat drink drivers can expect their vehicle to be forfeited and sold.
 We are all aware that the consequences for victims of drink driving can be a source of tragedy particularly when some innocent person is injured or killed.

-Generally the police and the Crown prepare drink driving cases very well in Scotland as these cases are serious matters and are worthy of public resources but mistakes can and do occur in drink driving cases.
+Generally the police and the Crown prepare drink driving cases in Scotland very well as these cases are serious matters and are worthy of public resources but mistakes can and do occur in drink driving cases.
 Mistakes in Crown preparation and in defence preparation.

 No one wants to face a drink driving charge alone.
 It is therefore all the more important to seek out professional help at the earliest opportunity.
 Mistakes do occur in Drink driving cases.
 Often these cases involve technical defences where evidence requires to be secured at the earliest opportunity.
 (Even before you appear in court on the drink drive charge)